ColdLogic3617/ExampleFRC/Drive Code/Mecanum Drive/README.md

+Mecanum Drive - utilizes mecanum wheels which have rollers that allow for swerving motions (the ability to move in any direction without actually turning the robot).
 Documentation: http://first.wpi.edu/FRC/roborio/beta/docs/java/edu/wpi/first/wpilibj/drive/MecanumDrive.html

 Cartesian Drive - ySpeed - The robot's speed along the Y axis [-1.0..1.0].
 Right is positive. xSpeed - The robot's speed along the X axis [-1.0..1.0].
 Forward is positive. zRotation - The robot's rotation rate around the Z axis [-1.0..1.0].
 Clockwise is positive.